jgbishop/sxs-settings/README.md

-The "select a file" command opens a quick panel that displays all of the `.sublime-settings` and `.sublime-keymap` files that Sublime Text knows about (note that files located in the `{Packages}/User` directory are filtered out of this list; more on why it does this in a second).
+The "select a file" command opens a quick panel that displays all of the `.sublime-settings` and `.sublime-keymap` files that Sublime Text knows about (note that files located in the `Packages/User` directory are filtered out of this list; more on why it does this in a second).
 When a file in the quick panel is selected, it becomes the "left" (or "top", depending on your settings) panel in the comparison window.
-The "right" (or "bottom") panel will contain the corresponding user settings file, typically located in the `{Packages}\User` directory (hence why files in `User` are filtered out).
+The "right" (or "bottom") panel will contain the corresponding user settings file, typically located in the `Packages\User` directory (hence why files in `User` are filtered out).

 Side-by-Side Settings tries to do the correct thing depending on the file you select in the quick panel.
-If the file you select is a platform-specific settings file (e.g. `Default/Preferences (Windows).sublime-settings`), the corresponding user file that gets opened will be `Preferences.sublime-settings` (in the `{Packages}/User` directory).
+If the file you select is a platform-specific settings file (e.g. `Default/Preferences (Windows).sublime-settings`), the corresponding user file that gets opened will be `Preferences.sublime-settings` (in the `Packages/User` directory).
 This is due to the fact that platform- specific files in the `User` directory are ignored by Sublime Text.
+Likewise, if you select any `.sublime-keymap` file, the appropriate platform-specific `.sublime-keymap` file in the `User` directory will be opened.

 #### Easily Closing a Side-by-Side Window